DumbCaveSpider/HorribleIdeas/about.md

 When pressing `Tab`, a menu will pop up with a list of joke mod options you can toggle anytime on your game to do some interesting things to your gaming experience.
 From random mirror portals to game-breaking glitches!
 You can view more information within the contents of the menu itself.

 #### Player Life
-Give the player a limited health-like statistic that must always stay above 0 to prevent the player from dying.
+Give the player a limited health-like meter that must always stay above 0 to prevent the player from dying.

 #### Jumpscares
 Typically give a chance to teleport you to a whole different level, mid-level.
 Boo.
 Haha.